Yaya-Cout/Nwagyu/src/reference/tutorial/3-moving-the-snake.md

 We also need to save the snake direction.
 To simplify the code we will use constants (in C++ or in Rust an enum would be more adapted, but C doesn't have such structures).
-To have a more clear code let's create an header file, as we will likely need these values in other files.
+To have a more clear code let's create a header file, as we will likely need these values in other files.

 Create `main.h` with the following content: